| Title: | Text Analysis for All |

 Summarizes the number of documents per cluster.

-terms for each cluster, separated by positive and negative signs.
+Selects the top n terms for each cluster, separated by positive and negative signs.

 Combines the terms and segment information into a final summary table.